How to Grow Pansies for Spring or Fall Color

 After a period of hardening-off, your seedlings can be planted in your garden as soon as the soil is workable, up to a month before your last frost date.
 If you have never hardened off seedlings before, it’s very easy.
 You just place them outside gradually for 1 to 2 weeks.
 Just a few hours each day, gradually lengthening the time each day until they are outdoors for the entire day.

-You can extend the bloom time of your pansies by deadheading them, not letting them produce seed.
+You can extend the bloom time of your pansies by deadheading them.
+Deadheading prevents the plants from producing seed.
 Eventually the heat of summer will stop their blooms.
 At this point, shear the plants down to the ground.
 They will return in the fall to bloom again.

 How to Grow Pansies for Fall Color